 The Sophie House offers housing assistance for their clients which allows them to find more than a house but their home.
 A house is an essential component of people’s lives and a physical need we all have.
 It is more than surrounding walls but provides security, sanitation, and an emotional connection.
 For many of our clients, access to affordable housing is hard to find.

 - Ability to pay a portion of monthly rent and utilities not to exceed a specific percentage of your income

 - Proof of employment (must work at least 32 hours per week or be a student working 20 hours per week.)

 - Have a vehicle for transportation

 - Be substance free for at least one year; could be subjected to random drug testing

 - Participate in programs required by staff, volunteer mentors, and case manager; notably counseling, life coaching, and financial planning programs.

 - All of our housing candidates must also undergo an extensive background check

-If you haven’t worked with us in the past, you will need to fill out our Supportive Services form first.
+If you haven’t worked with us in the past, FIRST complete our Supportive Services form

 Common Questions About The Sophie House Housing Assistance